carltonmason/beautiful-jekyll/index.md

 Key Results
 - Led a 100 person development team, 5 managers, and 3 architects responsible for the architecture, implementation, build, testing, documentation, user interface, and customer support for multiple releases of the security, system administration, web services, user interface, and public/private cloud hypervisor images of WebSphere Application Server
 - 40% build time improvement through refactoring and improving build automation with virtualization, hardware and software upgrades which improved the productivity of the entire WebSphere development team
-- 15% YoY reduction in customer  opened tickets by investing in improving serviceability of high ticket component areas.
+- 15% YoY reduction in customer  opened tickets by investing in improving serviceability of high ticket component areas that enable customers to self-help themselves
 - Let the adoption of secure engineering practices in my area to reduce the potential for latent security vulnerabilities.
-- Delivered early DevOps and Continuous Delivery training to over 100 based Austin managers as part of an early initiative to organization transformation.
+- Delivered early DevOps and Continuous Delivery training to over 100 based Austin managers as part of an early initiative to organization transformation

 **Senior Software Development Manager**, IBM, Austin, TX, 2003 - 2010 Led multiple development teams delivering new Security and Web Services features in WebSphere Application Server.